rainshowerLabs/blutgang/README.md

 Thank you to all the contributors of the projects above!

-## Notes on the license
+## License

-Blutgang is libre software licensed under the AGPL-3.0 license.
-If you are using blutgang in a commercial enviroment, and do not get a commercial license from us, you are required by law to disclose the source code of blutgang, or any works based on or that use the licensed software in any way.
-This includes MEV bots.
-Blutgang respects the freedom of it's users and will *always* be free for non-commercial use.
+Blutgang is licensed under the FSL.
+This means you are allowed to use Blutgang for everything except building other load balancers.
+Two years after release, that specific version becomes licensed under the Apache-2.0 license.

-If you are interested in running Blutgang in your commercial application, but not quite sure if you're ready to make the jump, contact us for a no-obligations free trial [here](https://rainshower.cloud/)!
+For commercial support, which includes k8s operators, ansible playbooks and more, contact us for a commercial license!